envision71/smite-match-details-from-api/README.md

 # smite-match-details-from-api
-Fill out the .env file with your devid and authentication key which Hirez provides you.
+Fill out the .env file with your dev id and authentication key which Hirez provides you.
 Then enter the match ID's you want to request information for into the matchID.txt.
 Each match ID must be on its own line.